The magnificent Calvi!

 All year round

-Fruit and vegetables, regional produce: every morning from 8am to 12:30pm, Covered Market
+Fruit and vegetables, regional produce: every morning from 8am to 12:30pm, Covered Market and on sunday morning on the harbour

 Clothes, equipment, accessories: 1st and 3rd Thursday of the month, all day, Ortacce car park, opposite Super U supermarket.